Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Data_Assimilation/Extract_Best_Configuration.rst

-Extract_Best_Configuration
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Extract Best Configuration
 ==========================

-Extract the best configurations.
+Extraction of the best configurations

 Overview
 --------

-``Extract_Best_Configuration.groovy`` extracts the best simulated maps by minimizing the difference between measured and simulated values.
+Extraction of the best maps, i.e. those that minimise the difference between the measured and simulated values, by calculating the minimum median values.

-It does this by calculating minimum median absolute differences and creates the table ``BEST_CONFIGURATION_FULL``.

 Arguments
 ---------